St. Clair River AOC

 In 2015 a habitat restoration project in the St. Clair River AOC was completed within the riverbank or riparian areas and along 500 linear feet of river shoreline.

-Before restoration, the Marine Harbor hardened shoreline had an extensive near-shore shelf with little habitat.
+Before restoration, the Cottrellville shoreline had an extensive near-shore shelf with little habitat.

 The project objectives of this restoration achieved: